Aizhanbaibolot/Statistical-Significance-Pricing-Factors/README.md

 ## Recommendations

-The statistical analyses showed that
+The statistical analysis showed that
   * The price of the houses with fireplace is more than the ones without.
   * The price of the houses with more than 2 garage cars is more than the houses with 1 or 0 garage car.
 Consider the options of extending garage cars and adding fireplaces.